angular/angular/docs/CODING_STANDARDS.md

 #### Try-Catch

+Only use `try-catch` blocks when dealing with legitimately unexpected errors.
+Don't use `try` to avoid checking for expected error conditions such as null dereference or out-of-bound array access.

-Avoid `try-catch` blocks, instead preferring to prevent an error from being thrown in the first place.
-When impossible to avoid, the `try-catch` block **must** include a comment that explains the specific error being caught and why it cannot be prevented.
+Each `try-catch` block **must** include a comment that explains the specific error being caught and why it cannot be prevented.

-#### Private contructors

-Consider private constructors for all new code.
-This prevents extension outside of the framework, which is generally discouraged unless otherwise documented.

 ##### Variable declarations

-Prefer `const` wherever possible.
+Prefer `const` wherever possible, only using `let` when a value must change.
 Avoid `var` unless absolutely necessary.

 ##### `readonly`